elasekness/BMS-bioinformatics/Tutorial3.md

 	docker run --rm -v $(pwd):/data -w /data staphb/spades spades -1 downsampled-trimmed_1.fastq -2 downsampled-trimmed_2.fastq -o wuhan_assembly_spades/ --meta &

+**Note** Now that our VMs have additional RAM, we should be able to use all the reads.
+Below, we are running the SPAdes installed on our VM and foregoing the read error correction step to save time.

+	spades --only-assembler -1 SRR10971381-trimmed_1.fq -2 SRR10971381-trimmed_2.fq -o wuhan_assembly_spades

 > SPAdes provides several assembly options (including the metagenome option) and is ideally suited for smaller genomes.
-> SPAdes will perform error-correction prior to assembling or you can run with the error-correction step.
+> SPAdes will perform error-correction prior to assembling or you can run without the error-correction step as we have done in the second example.
 >
 > **Note:** The ampersand specifies performing a job in the background.
 This returns your command-line prompt so that you can continue working.
 > Given the size of the library (8 GB!), assembly could take quite some time if we used all reads.
 You can see that your job is stil running by typing `top`,